-- Horses 5 years and younger are considered junior horses and may be shown in a snaffle bit, hackamore, curb bit, half breed or spade bit. - o Snaffle Bits description: - Conventional O-ring, egg-butt, or D-ring with a ring no larger than 4" and no smaller than 2". - The inside circumference of the ring must be free of rein, curb or headstall attachments which would provide leverage. - The mouthpiece should be round, oval or egg-shaped, smooth and free of wire.
-It may be inlaid, but smooth and/or latex wrapped.
-The bars must be a minimum of 5/16" in diameter, measured 1" in from the cheek with a gradual decrease to center of the snaffle. - Optional curb strap is acceptable however curb chains are not acceptable. - O Hackamore descriptions is the use of a flexible, braided, rawhide, leather, or rope bosal, the core of which may be either rawhide or flexible cable with a maximum diameter of 3/4" at the cheek. - Absolutely no rigid material will be permitted under the jaws or on the noseband in connection with the bosal, regardless of how padded or covered.
-Horsehair bosals are prohibited. - Horses 6 years and older are considered senior horses may only be shown in a curb bit, half breed or spade bit. - o References to a curb, half breed or spade bit means the use of a curb bit that has a solid or broken mouthpiece, has shanks and acts with leverage. - All curb bits must be free of mechanical device and should be considered a standard western bit.
-A standard western bit includes: 8 1/2" maximum length shank to be measured as indicated in the judge's guide.
-Shanks may be fixed or loose. - Concerning mouthpieces, bars must be round, oval or egg-shaped, smooth and free of wire of 5/16" to 3/4" in diameter, measured 1" from the cheek.
+- Horses 5 years and younger are junior horses and are permitted to be shown in a snaffle, hackamore, curb bit, half breed, or spade bit. - Snaffle Bits - Conventional O Ring, egg butt, D ring with a ring no larger than 4" and no smaller than 2". - Inside circumference must be free of rein, curb, or headstall attachments which provide leverage.

+- Mouthpiece should be round, oval or egg shaped.
+Smooth and free of wire.
+It may be inlaid, but smooth or latex wrapped.
+The bars must be a minimum of 5/16" in diameter, measured at 1" in from the cheek. - Optional curb strap is acceptable, curb chains are prohibited - Horses 6 years and older are considered senior horses and may only be shown in a curb bit, half breed, or spade bit. - o References to curb, half-breed, or spade means the use of a curb bit that has a solid or broken mouthpiece, has shanks, and acts with leverage - Must be free of mechanical device and should be considered a standard western bit.
+Maximum 8 1⁄2" Shank which may be fixed or loose. - Concerning mouthpieces, bars must be round, oval or egg-shaped, smooth and free of wire of 5/16" to 3/4" in diameter, measured 1" from the cheek.
 They may be inlaid, but must be smooth or latex wrapped.
 Nothing may protrude more than 1/8" below the mouthpiece (bar). - o The port must be no higher than 3 1/2" maximum, with rollers and covers acceptable.
-Broken mouthpieces, half-breeds, and spades are standard. - When a curb bit is used, a curb strap or curb chain is required, which must be at least 1/2" in width, lie flat against the jaw, and be free of barbs, wire, and/or twists. - Except for Snaffle Bit and Freestyle Classes, only one hand may be used on the reins, and the hand must not be changed.
+Broken mouthpieces, half-breeds, and spades are standard. - o When a curb bit is used, a curb strap or curb chain is required, which must be at least 1/2" in width, lie flat against the jaw, and be free of barbs, wire, and/or twists. - Except for Snaffle Bit and Freestyle Classes, only one hand may be used on the reins, and the hand must not be changed.
 The hand is to be around the reins; index finger only between split reins is permitted.
-Violation of this rule results in a penalty score of zero (0). - Romal reins: the Romal is held in one hand with no fingers between the individual reins.
+Violation of this rule results in a penalty score of zero (0). - O Romal Reins the Romal is held in one hand with no fingers between the individual reins.
 The end of the Romal may be held in the hand not used for reining to keep the Romal from swinging and to adjust the position of the rein.
-The reins must be held so that there is at least 16" of rein between the hands.
+The reins must be held so that there is at least 16" of rein between the hands. - o Prohibited Equipment: - o Jerk Lines tie down with metal contact with head - Cavesson type nosebands - o Tack Collars - Mechanical Hackamores - O Slip or gag bits, donuts, or flat polo mouthpieces - o Protective boots allowed only in gymkhana events